Logan Mwangi murder: Mum, stepdad and teen sentenced

 - Published

-A mother, stepfather and teenage boy have been given life sentences for murdering five-year-old Logan Mwangi, whose body was dumped in a river
+A mother, stepfather and a teenager have been given life sentences for murdering five-year-old Logan Mwangi and dumping his body in a river

 John Cole, 40, will serve a minimum term of 29 years in prison while Logan's mother, Angharad Williamson, 31, will serve at least 28 years.

-A boy, 14, will serve at least 15 years.
+The boy, 14, will serve at least 15 years.
 All three were convicted of murdering Logan in July 2021.

 His body was found in the River Ogmore, near his home in Sarn, Bridgend county.